 Oway Hair Color Ingredients: The Good

-- Has a higher amount of pure biodynamic/organic ingredients than most lines
+- It has a higher amount of pure biodynamic/organic ingredients than most lines.

 - Ethanolamine isn't that high on the list, which means good things for the hair's pH and how it feels on the scale.

 - It feels, looks and performs like a high-quality coloring product.